 - The overuse of natural parks and watershed as tourist destinations and recreational spots also threatens biodiversity due to the fact that humans cause too much noise and perturbations that disrupt the animals’ normal activities.

-Clearly, human activities have the biggest impact on biodiversity loss.
+Clearly, human activities have the most significant impact on biodiversity loss.
 At present, our planet continues to face these threats to biodiversity.